Artistic visions in a stunning city church

 Secondly, a smaller work next to the high altar entitled, Three Cranes in Sunrise, by Rob Floyd.
-The scene shows a vast pink sky of early morning, with shades of blue, crossed by vapour trails of many airplanes.
+The scene shows a vast pink sky of early morning, with shades of blue, crossed by vapour trails of many aeroplanes.
 Floyd, I suggest is showing the modern world sacrificing the environment for its continuing expansion, erecting buildings and increasing air travel.
-The size of the cranes on the horizon that look like crucifixes, are roughly one eighth of the picture.
+The size of the cranes on the horizon that look like crucifixes is roughly one-eighth of the picture.
 Their size in relation to the sky suggests that sacrifices must be made of God’s creation, in order for modern society to progress, allowing commerce to see another day.

 Lastly, two favourite works for me are by the Priest of St Stephen’s himself.
-Firstly, a square canvas, A Mark of the Cross II showing a green faced human.
-It is surrounded by a green atmosphere with a large red cross painted through the eyes and nose.
+Firstly, a square canvas, A Mark of the Cross II showing a green-faced human.
+It is surrounded by a green atmosphere with a large red cross painted across the eyes and nose.
 It could be depicting Christ himself sick with fear, realising his destiny in the dark green garden of Gethsemane.